-While researching a handful of NYC restaurants last month, recommended by our restaurant consultants—a story for another day—we loved the design at Fairfax in the West Village.
+While researching a handful of New York City restaurants last month–as recommended by our restaurant consultants—a Stones-in-the-works story for another day—we loved the design at Fairfax in the West Village.

-Small, adorable, bar-groove with food, and mid-century modern design—a term I had never heard before (and now can’t stop saying.
+Small, adorable, bar-groove with food, and a mid-century modern design, a term I had never heard before.
+(And now can’t stop saying.
 I know things.)

-Begin to say good-bye to the now ubiquitous “Industrial Chic.”
+Begin to say good-bye to the currently ubiquitous “Industrial Chic.”

 You heard it here first.

-In Nashua, at the venerable You You pan Asian restaurant just off of exit six, their short rib dish is described parenthetically as:
+In Nashua, at the venerable and excellent “You-You” pan-Asian restaurant just off of Exit 6, their short rib dish is described parenthetically as:

-So I wondered; Did the owner get tired of visiting tables that complained that the short ribs are tough, or, did he get slammed, most likely on nasty-people-love Yelp?
+I wondered; Did the owner get tired of visiting tables that complained that the short ribs “are tough”, or, did he get slammed, most likely on nasty-people-love Yelp?

-On special occasions in the past–birthdays, anniversaries, craving the best steak and service anywhere–at The Capital Grille, I have noted the ultra-luxurious, thick, puffy-soft, 3-ply, branded paper napkins piled neatly on the sinks in the men’s room.
-And each time, as a most-often financially-prudent restaurant owner I have thought to myself—I love it, but daaamn, sooo expensive—and that’s what you get when dinner is $100.00+ per person to eat there!
-Well now.
-Last night in celebrating Big Jim’s 82nd birthday (daaamn again!), in place of all that wow factor, was a pop up tissue box with the worst kind of rough and gritty paper—same stuff that was also in the paper towel dispenser.
-(OK, it wasn’t the worst.
-It was the gritty-white, not gritty-brown variety.)
+On special occasions in the past–birthdays, anniversaries, craving the best steak and service anywhere–we’ve preferred The Capital Grille.
+In the past I have noted the ultra-luxurious, thick, puffy-soft (and branded!)
+3 ply paper-napkins piled neatly on the sinks in the men’s room.
+And each time, as a most-often financially-prudent restaurant owner I have thought to myself—I love it, but daaamn, sooo expensive!
+And, well, that’s what you get when dinner is like $100.00+ per person!
+Well now, fast forward to last night…In celebrating father-in-law Big Jim’s 82nd birthday (daaamn again!), there in the bathroom, in place of all that former WOW factor, was instead, the worst kind of rough and gritty paper.
+(OK, maybe it wasn’t the worst.
+It was the gritty-white rather than the gritty-brown variety.)
 So, what does it mean??
 Perhaps someone just forgot to order the good stuff and they subbed in the staff-bathroom paper.
 Or, perhaps….

 Note: The check average wasn’t any lower.